Cracked (magazine): Sale and rebirth as Cracked.com

 On August 15, 2006, the revamped Cracked magazine finally appeared.
 The first issue was a significant departure from Crackeds previous incarnation, notably in its sharp reduction of comics and illustrated content.
 The new format was more text-heavy, and was overtly indebted to modern "lad mags" like Maxim, Stuff and FHM, although the media website Gawker.com wrote, "Very little remains of the old Cracked – a Mad ripoff that had tread water in various incarnations for almost half a century.
 Much was made of the new direction now ripping off Maxim instead, but aside from a "look and feel" resemblance in terms of layout, the much more obvious (attempted) homage runs to Spy."

 The Washington Posts Peter Carlson harshly reviewed the debut, listing some of the issue's contents and then adding, "Are you chuckling yet?
 Me neither."
 Carlson quoted Cracked's Michael J. Nelson, who'd contributed a short guide to the worst comedy movies ever, saying "Bad comedies are worse than anything else in the whole of human history."
 Carlson commented, "Reading Cracked, you understand exactly what he means."

 After three poor-selling issues, the failing magazine was canceled in February 2007.
 Citing distribution problems for its demise, editor Jay Pinkerton claimed that the remaining staff would be focusing its energies toward the Cracked website, as well as unspecified book projects.
-The company's website, Cracked.com, continued on and has become known for its humorous lists and compilations, such as "6 Most Ridiculous Things People Claimed to Legally Own".
-A book collection in that vein, You Might be a Zombie, and Other Bad News, was published in 2010.
+The company's website, Cracked.com, continued and has become known for its humorous lists and compilations, such as "6 Most Ridiculous Things People Claimed to Legally Own".
+A book collection in that vein, You Might Be a Zombie, and Other Bad News, was published in 2010.